 - 1. The foreign suppliers and all other interested parties shall be given ample opportunity to present in writing all evidence that they consider useful in respect to the anti-dumping investigation in question.
 They shall also have the right, on justification, to present evidence orally. - 2.
 The authorities concerned shall provide opportunities for the complainant and the importers and exporters known to be concerned and the governments of the exporting countries, to see all information that is relevant to the presentation of their cases, that is not confidential as defined in paragraph 3 below, and that is used by the authorities in an anti-dumping investigation, and to prepare presentations on the basis of this information. - 3.
 Any information which is by nature confidential (for example, because its disclosure would be of significant competitive advantage to a competitor or because its disclosure would have a significantly adverse effect upon a person supplying the information or upon a person from whom he acquired the information) or which is provided on a confidential basis by parties to an anti-dumping investigation shall, upon cause shown, be treated as such by the investigating authorities.
-Such information shall not be disclosed without specific permission of the party submitting it.10 Parties providing confidential information may be requested to furnish non-confidential summaries thereof.
-In the event that such parties indicate that such information is not susceptible of summary, a statement of the reasons why summarization is not possible must be provided. - 4.
-However, if the authorities concerned find that a request for confidentiality is not warranted and if the supplier is either unwilling to make the information public or to authorize its disclosure in generalized or summary form, the authorities would be free to disregard such information unless it can be demonstrated to their satisfaction from appropriate sources that the information is correct.11
+Such information shall not be disclosed without specific permission of the party submitting it.
+Parties providing confidential information may be requested to furnish non-confidential summaries thereof.
+In the event that such parties indicate that such information is not susceptible of summary, a statement of the reasons why summarization is not possible must be provided. - However, if the authorities concerned find that a request for confidentiality is not warranted and if the supplier is either unwilling to make the information public or to authorize its disclosure in generalized or summary form, the authorities would be free to disregard such information unless it can be demonstrated to their satisfaction from appropriate sources that the information is correct. - 5.
+In order to verify information provided or to obtain further details the authorities may carry out investigations in other countries as required, provided they obtain the agreement of the firms concerned and provided they notify the representatives of the government of the country in question and unless the latter object to the investigation.

-10Parties are aware that in the territory of certain Parties disclosure pursuant to a narrowly drawn protective order may be required.
+Parties are aware that in the territory of certain Parties disclosure pursuant to a narrowly drawn protective order may be required.

-11Parties agree that requests for confidentiality should not be arbitrarily rejected.
+2Parties agree that requests for confidentiality should not be arbitrarily rejected.